simonmittag/p0d/README.md

 ## What is p0d?
 ![](p0d_80.png)

-p0d is a cli based HTTP performance testing tool for your APIs, that provides live updates on stdout
+p0d is a cli based HTTP performance testing tool for your API.
+It provides live updates on stdout, and supports HTTP/1.1 as well as HTTP/2. p0d is under active development as of 05/22 and currently in beta.

 ## Up and running